-Financial markets have in the past experienced significant price and volume fluctuations that have particularly affected the market prices of equity securities of companies and that have, in many cases, been unrelated to the operating performance, underlying asset values or prospects of such companies.
+Financial markets have in the past experienced, and are currently experiencing, significant price and volume fluctuations that particularly affect market prices of equity securities of companies.
+Such fluctuations have also, in many cases, been unrelated to the operating performance, underlying asset values or prospects of such companies.
 Accordingly, the market price of the subordinate voting shares may decline even if the Company's operating results, financial condition or prospects have not changed.
 As well, certain institutional investors may base their investment decisions on consideration of the Company's environmental, governance and social practices and performance against such institutions' respective investment guidelines and criteria, and failure to meet such criteria may result in a limited or no investment in the subordinate voting shares by those institutions, which could materially adversely affect the trading price of the subordinate voting shares.
 There can be no assurance that continuing fluctuations in price and volume will not occur.
 If such increased levels of volatility and market turmoil continue, the Company's business, results of operations or financial condition could be materially adversely impacted and the trading price of the subordinate voting shares could be materially adversely affected.
+Recently the spread of the COVID-19 caused a slowdown in the global economy, has caused volatility in global financial markets and may adversely affect the market price of the subordinate voting shares.